Packing A Hospital Pregnancy Bag

 Packing for the hospital can be a big chore.
 It’s a great idea to pack long before the baby is due, just in case you go into labor early.
 Mom and the baby aren’t the only ones at the hospital, so below are a few items you could pack to occupy the time for siblings, grandparents, and of course Mom’s significant other.
 Some of the items below are just ideas to help you get started.

-Things for the Mom
+Things for Mom

 - Pre-registration forms from the hospital: It’s nice to have these filled out as much as possible, so you’re not worrying about it in your critical time.

 - Socks: Pack extra socks.
-Hospitals are cold and you don’t want to run out of socks if you’re going to be in the hospital for a few days.
+Hospitals are cold, and you don’t want to run out of socks if you’re going to be in the hospital for a few days.

 - Pillow from home: It’s nice to have familiar things with you in such an unfamiliar environment.
-Your pillow from home will provide you more comfort than the ones provided.

 - Hard Candy/Gum: Mom’s mouth can get dry at times, so having mint gum or hard candies such as Jolly Ranchers or lollipops around will help put moisture back in your mouth.